jesperancinha/public-transport-declarer/README.md

 * Jersey - Implementation of the REST API and extensions for JAX-RS.

-* Jackson - Provides mapping for POJOS.
+* Jackson - Provides the mapping.

 * MongoDB - This is the database where the user details, the game details and scores will be stored